tedorellana/learning/SAA-C03.md

 ## Amazon API Gateway ##
 - Is an AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.
 API developers can create APIs that access AWS or other web services, as well as data stored in the AWS Cloud .

+## Edge-optimized API endpoint ##
+Typically routes requests to the nearest CloudFront Point of Presence (POP), which could help in cases where your clients are geographically distributed.
+This is the default endpoint type for API Gateway REST APIs.

 ## AWS Secrets Manager ##
 - Is a secrets management service that helps you protect access to your applications, services, and IT resources
 - Used for credentials.